JesseFentress/ASLDetectionProject/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
+2. Tun the following two commands from the project directory to migrate the session data table
+'''bash
+python manage.py makemigrations
+'''
+'''bash
+python manage.py migrate
+'''

-2. Run the following command from the project directory to host the project locally
+3. Run the following command from the project directory to host the project locally

 **For Windows:**